nlile/dictionary-word-list/README.md

 # English Words List / Dictionary Word List - Plain Text

 A collection of English wordlists generated using SCOWL.
-Includes words with diacritical marks, roman-numerals, and seldomly used spelling variants.
-All English spelling variants included, American, British (-ise/-ize), Canadian, and Australian.
+The largest text file includes words with and without diacritical marks, roman-numerals, seldomly used spelling variants, and all English spelling variants—American, British (-ise/-ize), Canadian, and Australian.

 ## Copyright/Credits